37 RELATIVITY

 One test has to do with understanding the rotation of the axes of the planet Mercury’s elliptical orbit, called the precession of the perihelion.
 (The perihelion is the point of closest approach to the sun.)

-The third test is the gravitational red shift, the increase in wavelength of light pro-ceeding outward from a massive source.
+One of Eddington's photographs of the 1919 solar eclipse experiment, presented in his 1920 paper announcing its success The third test is the gravitational red shift, the increase in wavelength of light pro-ceeding outward from a massive source.

 38 PHOTONS: LIGHT WAVES BEHAVING AS PARTICLES